Skip to Main Content

 The Novavax vaccine is one of three vaccines available in the U.S. for the prevention of COVID-19 and the only one that does not use the relatively new mRNA vaccine technology.
 It’s unique among the available coronavirus vaccines here in that it uses a traditional virus-blocking technology that’s been used against other diseases.

-“It’s good news for many reasons,” said F. Perry Wilson, MD, a Yale Medicine nephrologist and epidemiologist, when the original Novavax vaccine was authorized.
-One is that this is an additional vaccine choice that may be acceptable to some of the more than 30% of Americans who are not fully vaccinated, he explained.
+“A non-mRNA option is good news for many reasons,” said F. Perry Wilson, MD, a Yale Medicine nephrologist and epidemiologist, when the original Novavax vaccine was authorized.
+One is that this is an additional vaccine choice that may be acceptable to Americans who are not fully vaccinated, he explained.
 Even though the Pfizer-BioNTech and Moderna mRNA vaccines are safe and highly effective, “we’ve heard a lot of people say the reason they've chosen not to get an mRNA vaccine is because the mRNA technology is relatively new and it hasn't been tried on a wide scale before.”

 There are practical reasons as well.
 “It’s ideal to have more than one or two companies being the sole providers of vaccines,” Dr. Wilson says.
 “We know how supply chains can get disrupted, and we want to make sure there's adequate vaccine available.
 We also want multiple production lines that potentially can be updated to address new variants and meet the challenges as they come.”